orisai/auth/docs/README.md

 ```

 Create an identity renewer
-- optional
 - allows you to log out user on each request at which firewall is used - return null
-- renews identity on each request so data in user Identity are always actual
+- renews identity on each request so data in user Identity and class itself are always actual

 ```php
 use Orisai\Auth\Authentication\Identity;